What are the hours and admission fee for Museum London?

 • a professional CV (outlining your education and exhibition record, contact information and a brief description of your work);

-• visual support material consisting of up to 20 digital images (no power point presentations please), a CD or DVD.
+• visual support material consisting of up to 20 digital images (no power point presentations please).
 You may also refer us to a website.

 If you are proposing a specific installation, please indicate of any technical requirements and exceptional installation costs.